palantir/policy-bot/README.md

   request_review:
     # False by default
     enabled: true
-    # If admins are required for review, they can be automatically selected.
-    # Admin of a repo is granted in three ways: direct user admin on the Repository, team admin on the repository,
-    # or as an Organization Owner.
-    # To reflect these permission sources, admin_scope can be set to (user|team|org)
-    admin_scope: "org"

   # "methods" defines how users may express approval.
 The defaults are below.
   methods: